qmacro/qmacro.github.io/drafts/2024-12-10-tasc-notes--part-4.md

   - cds
   - handsonsapdev
 ---
-These are the raw, unedited notes I took summarising [The Art and Science of CAP part 4][98], one episode in a mini series with Daniel Hutzel to explore the philosophy, the background, the technology history and layers that support and inform the SAP Cloud Application Programming Model.
+These are somewhat more detailed notes than normal that summarise [The Art and Science of CAP part 4][98], one episode in a mini series with Daniel Hutzel to explore the philosophy, the background, the technology history and layers that support and inform the SAP Cloud Application Programming Model.

 For all resources related to this series, see the post [The Art and Science of CAP][99].

-Started this episode with a [review of the previous episode][1] (where we collectively decided to make my episode notes into published blog posts like this one).
+This episode started with a [review of the previous episode][1] (where we collectively decided to make my episode notes into published blog posts like this one).

 ## Functional programming concepts

-Daniel brought up a slide deck from one of my talks on Functional Programming, [Functional programming introduction: What, why, how?][2] and the person in the photo on slide four is of course [John McCarthy][3] (well done VJ), father of Lisp.
+At around [13:18][101] Daniel brought up a slide deck from one of my talks on Functional Programming, [Functional programming introduction: What, why, how?][2] and the person in the photo on slide four is of course [John McCarthy][3] (well done VJ), father of Lisp.
 In this context we also touched on [currying][4] (which incidentally is named after [Haskell Curry][6], after whom the pure FP language [Haskell][7] is also named) and [partial application][5], and then on the concept of a [closure][8] - a beautiful technique for implementing lexically scoped name bindings in a language that has support for first class functions (such as JavaScript!).

+<a name="everything-is-a-service"></a>
 ## Everything is a service

-Daniel then turned to the [Getting Started][9] area of Capire, and in particular the [Services][11] section of the [Best Practices][10] topic, where he turns around "When all you have is a hammer, every (thing) is a nail" into "Everything (in CAP) is a service".
+At around [17:40][102] Daniel then turned to the [Getting Started][9] area of Capire, and in particular the [Services][11] section of the [Best Practices][10] topic, where he turns around "When all you have is a hammer, every (thing) is a nail" into "Everything (in CAP) is a service".

 In contrast to the "hammer and nail" adage, this axiom is something positive here, something which follows the pattern of uniformity and the elevation of abstraction, in that via CAP's adoption of [Hexagonal Architecture][12] the heavy lifting done by the adapters is hidden and of little importance to the application or service developer ... except that (as we see later) that developer can interact with and extend the database connection mechanism as easily and as readily as with their own domain services.